usnistgov/ElectionResultsReporting/index.md

 The data for the pre-election use case includes the following:

-*	Pre-election reports in a variety of formats, including:
+*	Pre-election reports in a variety of formats, including
-  - As one complete file or a sequence of files;
+  - As one complete file or a sequence of files
-  - As additions to previous reports; and
+  - As additions to previous reports and
-	- As corrections to previous reports;
+	- As corrections to previous reports
 *	Jurisdictions, districts, offices, precincts and voting locations within the scope of the reporting jurisdiction and how they are organized;
 *	Political party information;
 *	Offices associated with contests and districts;